Succinct Permutation Graphs: Data Structures for Permutation Graphs

 \subsection{Distance and Shortest Paths}

-Both of the above data structures can be augmented to support distance and shortest-path queries; the only difference will be the running time to compute $\pi^{-1}(v)$.

-For distance and shortest-path queries, we follow the idea of~\cite{BazzaroGavoille2009}; we sketch the approach here and give a more formal definition below.
+Both of the above data structures can be augmented to support distance and shortest-path queries; the only difference will be the running time to compute~$\pi^{-1}(v)$. \ifsubmission{}{ } For that, we follow the idea of~\cite{BazzaroGavoille2009}; we sketch their approach here and give a more formal definition below.
 A shortest path from $u$ to $v$ in a PG can always be found using only \emph{left-to-right maxima} (``type $A$'' vertices) and \emph{right-to-left minima} (``type $B$'' vertices) as intermediate vertices; moreover, these are strictly alternating.
 Hence, after removing an initial segment of at most 2 edges on either end of the path, such a shortest path has either type $A(BA)^*A$ or $B(AB)^*B$.
 For example, a shortest path from vertex 15 to vertex 25 in \wref{fig:example} is $15$--$14$--$23$--$22$--$25$.
 Finally, how many intermediate $B$-vertices are needed to move from one $A$ vertex to another is captured by a \emph{proper interval graph} $G_A$, and likewise for $B$-vertices in $G_B$.
 We can hence reduce the shortest-path queries to proper interval graphs and use \wref{lem:proper-interval-graphs}.
 We present the details below.

 \ifsubmission{}{

 }